CTI-Tim/Masters2021-MCP-101/README.md

  The Library is released for the Masters 2021  C# for Crestron MCP-101, 201, 301 class.
 Assorted files for the class and to help the student are also included.
 A compiled version of the library is included as a DLL as well for ease of use by the students in class.

- **IMPORTANT NOTE:** These are <u>simplified</u> classes in this library for students to use to learn concepts from.
+ **IMPORTANT NOTE:** These are **<u>simplified</u>** classes in this library for students to use to learn concepts from.
 They are not 100% complete in regards to error testing and error recovery.
+For example the TCP Helper needs to be expanded and modified to handle different string encodings based on the target data.
 It is left up to the students to complete the work and finish the C# code in the classes  on their own when they progress to that level.
 Do not expect these to be ready to use in a production environment.

-There are documents included for the student for the class as well as the class Xpanel used for the exercises included in this repository.
+Also, there are documents included for the student for the class as well as the class Xpanel used for the exercises included in this repository.

 Complete Simplified MCP101 C# class code as an example will be provided here after masters is complete.